kaopanboonyuen/panboonyuen_professional_website/content/blog/2025-07-01-marsail-the-smart-engine-behind-the-future-of-car-insurance/index.md

 ---

-title: 'MARSAIL: The Smart Engine Behind the Future of Car Insurance'
+title: 'MARSAIL: The Smart Engine Powering the Future of Car Insurance and Intelligent Garages'
 subtitle: ''
 summary: Explore how MARSAIL, Thailand’s premier automotive AI lab, revolutionizes car insurance and vehicle repair with deep learning.
 authors: